berkshelf/berkshelf-api/README.md

 Berkshelf-API is tested on Ruby 1.9.3, 2.0.0, and JRuby 1.7+.

 Ruby 1.9 mode is required on all interpreters.

-Ruby 1.9.1 and 1.9.2 are not officially supported.
-If you encounter problems, please upgrade to Ruby 2.0 or 1.9.3.

 ## Configuring Endpoints